Denver Cocaine Possession Lawyer

 Class 5 Felony Cocaine Charges

 Those who are facing Class 5 felony charges could be facing a minimum sentence of five years as well as fines.
-A second conviction of sale of cocaine within 1,000 feet of a school could mean a minimum sentence of 20 years.
+In such situations, consulting a knowledgeable felony defense lawyer can be crucial in navigating the legal complexities and mounting an effective defense.
+A second conviction for sale of cocaine within 1,000 feet of a school could mean a minimum sentence of 20 years.

 Penalties for Federal Cocaine Possession Charges

 Local prosecutors and the federal government aggressively pursue cocaine possession charges and it is imperative if you are arrested and facing possession charges you seek assistance from an experienced criminal defense attorney who understands Colorado’s drug courts.
-In addition, your lawyer for cocaine possession should understand the severity of the charges you could be facing and must be able to fight with both state and federal charges effectively.
+In addition, your lawyer should understand the severity of the charges you could be facing and must be able to fight both state and federal charges effectively.

 For those who are facing first-time charges, the ability to work with the prosecutors immediately may improve your chances of participating in an intervention program.
 Those who are facing charges for subsequent charges need an aggressive Denver criminal attorney who will mount the best possible defense and do their best to minimize the charges and penalties.

-Call an Experienced Cocaine Possession Lawyer in Denver
+Call an Experienced Drug Crime Lawyer in Denver

 Drug possession offenses are very serious and too often, in their haste to obtain evidence, your Fourth Amendment rights may be violated.
 Drug charges can result in the loss of your job, jail sentencing and can put you and your entire family at risk.
-Do not take chances, a criminal defense attorney can help you maintain your freedom and way of life.
+Do not take chances; consulting with an experienced criminal defense attorney, such as a skilled drug crime lawyer, can help you maintain your freedom and way of life.

-If you are facing cocaine possession charges in the Denver Colorado area, contact the Law Office of Kevin Cahill at (720) 548-2990 and schedule your free consultation immediately.
+If you are facing possession of cocaine charges in the Denver, Colorado area, contact the Law Office of Kevin Cahill at (720) 548-2990 and schedule your free consultation immediately.